 In 2017, an interpretation was added (BAL-002-WECC-2a), and later incorporated into BAL-002-WECC-3, in which Requirement R2 was approved for retirement, with an effective date of August 15, 2019.

-In 2024, the Western Interconnection still adheres to the 1996 levels for reserves.
-This means that, for 28 years, the Western Interconnection has held more reserves than the rest of the continent (NERC BAL-002-3) even though there has never been technical justification to do so.
+In 2025, the Western Interconnection still adheres to similar levels of reserves as it did in 1996.
+This means that, for over 28 years, the Western Interconnection has held more reserves than the rest of the continent (NERC BAL-002-3) even though there has never been technical justification to do so.

 Development History (Before 1996 to 2024)